Approvals & Modifications

 Councils can make a "conditional" approval as a way to work with an applicant to improve upon a good idea.
 This means that the application will receive funds if a certain condition is met.
 Some examples of conditions that could be put on an approval are changing the date to coincide with a community event, using a different site that is wheelchair accessible, collaborating with a different school than proposed, or requiring that the activity is marketed well and that some funds are used for that purpose.
 Before placing a condition on a grant that requires the grantee to perform at a specific community event, the council should contact the event organizers to ensure that they welcome the opportunity to host the grantee and to avoid any surprises for both the event organizer and the grantee.

 Placing conditions can allow a council to extend the impact of its funding so as to address needs that applicants may not be aware of or consider.
-Councils must communicate any conditions to the applicant in writing and note them on the application and in the minutes for that meeting.
+Councils must communicate any conditions to the applicant in writing (email or hard copy) and note them in the minutes for that meeting.
 The applicant has the right to refuse the condition and forfeit the grant.

 Back to Top

 Credit and Publicity Requirements